h-sehee/math308-binary-game/docs/egdd.md

 - Defeating enemies: The player must battle enemies and defeat them using methods and classes.
 Once an enemies health bar reaches zero they are defeated.
 The player can gain tokens to get string and weapons by defeating enemies.
 - Exploring the Maze: The player must move from the outer ring of rooms to the center, until they reach the Minotaur.
 The player moves is able to move between rooms only once they have cleared the room they are in by defeating all the enemies.
 Enetering a new room reduces the amount of string the player has.
-- Gaining Codes: Player is able to collect code by exploring rooms.
+- Gaining items: Player is able to collect code by exploring rooms.
 - Gaining coins: Player is able to gain coins by defeating enemies and they can use this purchase weapons and string.
 - Losing all your health: Once Theseus loses all his health, the game is over and a "Game Over" message is displayed.
 - Defeating the Minotuar: Theseus must battle the Minotaur similar to other enemies and once the Minotaur has no more health, the player wins the game.
 A "You are the hero!" message is displayed.